pkp/pkp-docs/learning-ojs/en/settings-distribution.md

 ## License

+This PKP School video explains how to configure copyright and licensing terms in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

 {% include video.html id="qfzvbN4a-bM" provider="youtube" title="Video of how to configure copyright and licensing terms in OJS"%}

 In this section you can configure copyright and licensing terms for your journal's content.